This article first appeared in the October 2010 eNewsletter.

 - Myriad thought that the Patent and Trademark Office's (PTO’s) past practice of awarding gene patents is entitled to deference.
 SCOTUS responded: "Congress has not endorsed the views of the PTO in subsequent legislation...Further undercutting the PTO's practice, the United States argued in the Federal Circuit and in this Court that isolated DNA was not patent eligible..."
 (Emphasis in the original.

-- Myriad thought that their reliance on the patents ought to be a weighing factor in the decision.
+- Myriad thought that their reliance on the patents ought to be a weighting factor in the decision.
 SCOTUS replied: "Myriad also argues that we should uphold its patents so as not to disturb the reliance interests of patent holders like itself.
 Concerns about reliance interests arising from PTO determinations...are better directed to Congress."

 SCOTUS then went on to comment on cDNA – complementary DNA – a form of DNA artificially synthesized from a messenger RNA template and used in genetic engineering to produce gene clones.
 They decided that complementary DNA is undeniably a new and inventive product and is therefore patent eligible: "...the lab technician unquestionably creates something new when cDNA is made."